ynput/ayon-bin-bridge-client/Docs/src/md/mainpage.md

 ## License

-- This project is licensed under the Apache2.0 License.
+- The license for this project can be found in the project root.
+For more in-depth information about licensing, please contact the Input Team at [Contact](https://ynput.io/contact/).